 If you haven’t yet, you need to get on some kind of off ice hockey training program.
 It will aid in not allowing the deterioration of muscle tissue.
 It will keep you strong and possibly get you even stronger if it ends up being a long playoff run.

 A training program can help counteract hockey movements that can sometimes create overuse injuries.
 You will also find your energy will increase as well.
 This is done by creating stronger more efficient muscles and energy systems.
-If you can’t seem to find the right program Kevin Neeld’s Ultimate Hockey Transformation would definitely get you on the right track.
-Kevin is the Head Performance Coach for the Boston Bruin’s.

 No Off Ice Hockey Program?
 At The Very least perform A Few Anti-Hockey Exercises